top of page

 Eco-Friendly Tourism

-The ancient reef surrounding Roatan forms part of the Meso American Reef, the second largest barrier reef in the world.
+The ancient reef surrounding Roatan forms part of the Meso American Reef, fourth largest in the world.
 The nearby Cayman Trench brings deep water nutrients to our rich diversity of coral and fish life resulting on a lush underwater ecosystem.

 Healthy reefs are a precious resource.
 Dive tourism contributes hundreds of millions of dollars to the Caribbean economy each year — and all of these destinations know that Caribbean reefs must be protected, with marine parks and programs to promote reef conservation and encourage sustainable practices.